bbc/tams/docs/adr/0024-source-level-edit.md

 * Good, because it provides a way to edit operations (albeit limited ones) using Sources.
 * Good, because it allows for more efficient copies: a timerange can be copied into another Source without needing to create large numbers of new segment entries.
 * Good, because it provides a way to handle more complex edit/composition operations by writing new segments.
+* Good, because at read time the references are transparent to a client: the store can read-through them.
 * Good, because it's clear which Source a new Source originated from.
 * Neutral, because it's not clear how Flows should come into existence from reference-based Sources (although some kind of profile mechanism could be introduced for matching compatible Flows).
 * Bad, because some areas of a Flow timeline could originate due to a Source-level reference, and some due to new segments being created directly: care would need to be taken if the same point on a Source timeline is specified in two different ways.